soto-nicole/sem-coursework/Product Backlog.md

+# Product Backlog

-Code Review 1:
+## Code Review 1:

-- Set up Github repository (Complete)
+- [x] Set up Github repository
-- Create Product Backlog list (Complete)
+- [x] Create Product Backlog list
-- Create Java project and link to Github repo (Complete)
+- [x] Create Java project and link to Github repo
-- Ensure project builds to JAR with Maven (Complete)
+- [ ] Ensure project builds to JAR with Maven
-- Create Dockerfile and add to project (Complete)
+- [x] Create Dockerfile and add to project
-- Create development workflow branches - master and develop (Complete)
-- Set up GitHub Actions for the project and ensure it works using JAR/Docker - Cat
+- [ ] Set up GitHub Actions for the project and ensure it works using JAR/Docker
+- [x] Create development workflow branches - master and develop
+- [ ] Create first release on GitHub
-- Define the Code of Conduct for the project
+- [x] Define the Code of Conduct for the project
-- Create issues on Github
+- [x] Create issues on Github
-- Create tasks as User stories
+- [x] Create tasks as User stories
-- Define use cases for the application
+- [ ] Define use cases for the application
-- Create a use case diagram - show the steps a user will need to take to carry out certain tasks.
+- [ ] Create a use case diagram - show the steps a user will need to take to carry out certain tasks.
-- Create first release on GitHub

-Code Review 2 (50% of features in any order):
+## Code Review 2 (50% of features in any order):

 - Set up Kanban Board with Zube.io
 - Integrate Kanban Board with GitHub project